 ADHD Task Paralysis: 7 Brutal Truths + 5 Strategies That Actually Work

-ADHD task paralysis is a specific kind of stuck that happens when you know what you need to do, can picture doing it, but somehow you just… can’t.
-Your body refuses to move, and you find yourself stuck in the same spot as hours slip away.
+ADHD task paralysis is a specific kind of stuck that happens when you know what you need to do, can picture getting it done, and yet somehow you stay stuck.
+Your body refuses to move, and you find yourself rotting in the same spot for hours.

-In my experience, it feels like the world is burning down around you as you watch without the ability to engage.
-A paper is due at 11:59, and it’s already 9 PM, bills need to be paid while the money sits in my account, and there’s a video game I’ve been wanting to play for weeks, but I struggle to start any of it.
+It’s already 9 PM, and a paper is due at 11:59, bills need to be paid while the money sits in my account, and sometimes it’s as simple as a video game I’ve been wanting to play for weeks… but I struggle to start any of it.

-The anxiety around not doing the task grows by the minute and makes it even harder to act.
+The anxiety about not doing whatever task grows by the minute, making it even harder to act.
 Shame piles on, and the cycle continues until either the deadline forces me to move or passes me by entirely.

 Before we get into what helps, let’s talk about what’s really going on when you’re stuck.